tfxl/workbook_T2A1--B/TimothyLong_T2A1-B.md

   a, b, sorted = merge_sort(arr[0...mid]), merge_sort(arr[mid..-1]), []

       # this is where the recursive method calls are implemented, with "a" starting on the first half, and "b" on the second half
-      # as the call is recursive, it means that the initial "a" will be split again into two parts, and repeated until a single element array remains (arr.size = 1)
+      # as the call is recursive, it means that the initial "a" will be split again into two parts, and repeated until a single element array remains (each arr.size = 1)
       # an empty array is assigned to "sorted" to be used once the merging begins

   sorted << (a[0] < b[0] ? a.shift : b.shift) while [a,b].none?(&:empty?)

-    # added by author of comments for output display purposes only
+  p sorted # added by author of comments for output display purposes only
-  p sorted

     # these sub-arrays can be re-assembled (merged) by comparing their first elements, and moving the smaller value into the sorted array
     # this will continue while it is true that a or b still has elements that need to be merged